oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

   configuration overrides.
 This occurs if the domain resource `logHomeEnabled` field is explicitly set to `true`, or if `logHomeEnabled` isn't set and `domainHomeInImage` is explicitly set to `false`.
 When overriding, the log location will be the location specified by the `logHome` setting.

+* _Default and Custom File Store Locations:_ The operator can automatically override both the default and custom file store locations, using situational configuration overrides, using the optional `dataHome` setting.
+The value specified for the `dataHome` setting represents an in-pod directory location.
+If the `dataHome` setting is not specified or its value is either not set or empty (e.g. dataHome: "") then the data storage directories are determined from the WebLogic domain home configuration.

 * _Listen Address Overrides:_  The operator will automatically override all WebLogic domain default, SSL, admin, or custom channel listen addresses (using situational configuration overrides).
 These will become `domainUID` followed by a hyphen and then the server name, all lower case, and underscores converted to hyphens.
 For example, if `domainUID=domain1` and